 - 1. CAS rules provide strict time limits and formalities with regards to appeals with a perceptible and proper purpose of ensuring that the parties know at the earliest opportunity what issues can be raised before a CAS panel.
-It results from a party's omission to file its own appeal that it cannot seek an increased sanction over and above that ordered by the first instance body having rendered the challenged decision, as an answer to an appeal is not in substance or in form the same as a (cross) appeal.
+It results from the party's omission to file its own appeal that it cannot seek an increased sanction over and above that ordered by the first instance body having rendered the challenged decision, as an answer to an appeal is not in substance or in form the same as a (cross) appeal.
 A party cannot take advantage of its own procedural omission albeit unintentional, as doing so would unfairly countenance consideration of a penalty that is the product of procedural unclean hands.
 That would be ultra petita. - 2.
-In order to prove his entitlement to any reduced period of ineligibility under article 10.4 of the JADCO Anti-Doping Rules which incorporates the WADA Code, an athlete must establish: 1) how the specified substance entered his body on a balance of probability; and 2) that the specified substance was not intended to enhance his sport performance.
-He must also produce corroborating evidence in addition to his word which establishes to the comfortable satisfaction of the adjudicating panel the absence of an intent to enhance sport performance.
+In order to prove his/her entitlement to any reduced period of ineligibility under 10.4 of the JADCO Anti-Doping Rules which incorporates the WADA Code, an athlete must establish: 1) how the specified substance entered his/her body on a balance of probability; and 2) that the specified substance was not intended to enhance his/her sport performance.
+The athlete must also produce corroborating evidence in addition to his/her word which establishes to the comfortable satisfaction of the adjudicating panel the absence of an intent to enhance sport performance.
 If these requirements are satisfied, the athlete's "degree of fault" will be considered to determine whether the presumptive two-year period of ineligibility should be reduced, and if so, by what period of time. - 3.
-The evidence of test results establishing that a supplement contained a prohibited substance is sufficient to establish that the supplement purchased for the athlete was the source of the prohibited substance which was found in his urine sample. - 4.
+The evidence of the test results establishing that a supplement contained the specified substance is sufficient to establish that the supplement purchased for the athlete was the source of the specified substance found in the athlete's urine sample. - 4.
 The fact that the specified substance is a low grade, mild stimulant with little if any performance-enhancing benefit, that it is very easy to detect, the open disclosure by the athlete of his/her use of the specified substance and the fact that he/she gave credible evidence that he/she used the product containing the specified substance as a nutritional supplement are objective circumstances which in combination might lead a hearing panel to be comfortably satisfied that the athlete did not intend to enhance his/her sport performance by unknowingly ingesting the specified substance (or indeed by knowingly ingesting the nutritional supplement).

 5. It is incumbent upon any international level competitor to at the very least be aware of the risk of supplement use.
 While it would be unreasonable to expect an athlete to go to the lengths of having each batch of a supplement tested before use, there are other less onerous steps that could be taken, such as making a direct inquiry to the manufacturer and seeking the advice of professionally qualified doctors.
-The fact to research the ingredients of the specified substance on the internet and to compare each ingredient searched with the WADA Prohibited List constitute some significant steps to minimize any risk associated with the taking of the specified substance.
+The research of the ingredients of the supplement, the check of the supplement's website and the Google search engine constitute some significant steps to minimize any risk associated with the taking of the specified substance.
 The fact that there is no way short of a laboratory test in which the substance could have been identified as one of the ingredient of the supplement is also to be taken into account to assess the athlete's degree of fault.